Max1234-Ita/Josm_Tagger/readme.md

 <br>
 <img src="resources/josm_tagger_120.png" alt="img" width="70" style="vertical-align:middle;">
 <h1 style="display:inline-block; margin-left:10px;">
-JOSM-...What?!?</h1>

-If you like mapping on OpenStreetMap and use **JOSM**, perhaps you find yourself having to frequently apply groups of tags in a recurring way, such as *highway=service* with *access=private*, or *tunnel=culvert* and *layer=-1*)
+JOSM-What?!?</h1>

+I love mapping on OpenStreetMap and my favorite editor is **JOSM**.

+Unfortunately, I often need to map etherogeneous elements in the same session: roads, waterways, forests, buildings and their features (entrances, gates, driveways, garages).

+The editor's User Interface is powerful but it slows me down, despite I use v ery much the keyboard shortcuts: every time I have to manually add the tags one by one... it's so frustrating!

+I also tried defining presets: that's useful but not very fast: once the preset is created, I still have to look for the one I need and select it from a list.
+Too slow!

+Copy the tags from an existing object and paste them *Shift-Ctrl-V*?
+Yes, I tried that too, of course, and it's one of my favorite techniques; unfortunately it works just for the copied element.
+Too limited!

+Also repeating the last operation with *Shift-R* is handy, but only works when the new element the same as the last selected one: for instance: click a Gate (*barrier=gate*), then create a new node, select it and hit Shift-R to make an new Gate of it.
+Too limited, again!

 ---

-## *The problem... to me, at least*
-It happens to me very often, and every time I feel myself slown down by the editor's User Interface slows, despite I use keyboard shortcuts:
- - Open the insert window with *Alt-A*, type the key (or part of it and wait for autocompletion), *Tab *to move to the next textbox, insert the value (or part of it and wait again for autocompletion), *Enter* to confirm (or *Shift-Enter* to apply and keep the window open) and so on... it's a frustrating task!

- - Defining presets is also useful but not very fast: once the presets are created, I still have to look for the one I want and select it.

- - Copy an existing object and paste only the tags with *Shift-Ctrl-V*?
-Yes, of course, but it speeds up my mapping just for the copied element.

- - Repeat the last operation with *Shift-R*?
-As above, it only works if the last item selected is the one I'm interested in.

----

-## *The solution... to me again, at least*
+## *The idea*

-I then asked myself: "why can't I activate a window with a hotkey andlike if it was command line interface, recall a group of predefined tags, identifying them with a mnemonic code I can easily remember and quickly type?"
+One day I asked myself: "*why can't I use a hotkey, such as Ctrl-0 to activate a window, and "launch" from there some mnemonic command, easy to remember and fast to type, to apply one or more tags to the element(s) I have selected in JOSM?*"

 <br>